 Pt.
 1: Be Yourself – Be Nerdy!

 Chances are, you like something that others would consider alternative or, less-nicely put: nerdy.
 Go with it!
 Unless you are a bum and frankly don’t give a shit (which will make me question why you’ve read this far), bring your idea to the table.
 Here’s my real-life example: I think steampunk is awesome and can be really stylish.
 I used resources like Etsy and Google to find all kinds of things that fit what I was looking for.
-Within minutes, I had Metropolis-inspired cake toppers, typewriter key cufflinks, cog jewelry and other decorative pieces.
+Within minutes, I had Metropolis-inspired cake toppers, typewriter key cufflinks, cog jewelry with special ones like the pisces necklace and other decorative pieces you’ll love.
 Whether it’s comic books, a favorite videogame or just a theme show, you actually care about the element by doing the work.
 You will find that the amount of convincing necessary to get your partner on board will be at a minimum.

 Pt.
 2: You love technology?
 Use it!